kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 Beta: Existing integration tests for affected components (e.g. scheduler, node status, quota) are extended to cover QoS-class resources.

+> NOTE: having a mock implementation of CRI server would be helpful in writing
+> integration tests for kubelet.

 - <test>: <link to test coverage>

 ##### e2e tests